5 ESTATE PLANNING RESOLUTIONS TO FOLLOW IN THE NEW YEAR

 Change is inevitable, but preparation is not.
-If you don’t invest time in estate planning, your family could be caught unawares.
+If you don’t invest time in estate planning, your family could be caught unawares by a sudden change nobody has prepared for.
 With the new year upon us, why not add estate planning to your list of resolutions?
 Many unforeseen events occur every year, and in case of sudden misfortunes, it’s wise to protect your loved ones and assets.
-Below are five estate planning resolutions to consider for the new year, or any tie, really, if you are reading this long after the new year:
+Below are five estate planning resolutions to consider for the new year, or any time, really, if you are reading this long after the new year:

 1. Understand Why You Need an Estate Plan